oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 2. Go to http://localhost:8181/community-library

 **Topic_And_Skills_Dashboard Page**

+The Topic_And_Skills_Dashboard Page allows users to view their created topics and skills

 1. Set Role to Admin
 2. Go to http://localhost:8181/topics-and-skills-dashboard or click the topic and skills dashboard link

 ![Create Topic Button](images/Webpage-Guide/topicAndSkillDashboardLink.png)

 **Thanks Page**

+The Thanks page acknowledges people who support Oppia

 1. Go to http://localhost:8181/thanks

 **Terms Page**

+The Terms page addresses the terms and conditions of Oppia

 1. Go to http://localhost:8181/terms